Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Cross-Sections for Neutrino Reactions in Magnetized Proto-Neutron Star Matter

 with

 and

 with

-Detailed derivations of these expressions are presented in the appendix \ref{DSapp}.
-The second and third terms of Eq.~(\ref{uubarB}) do not appear in the non-relativistic framework, but their contributions are negligibly small and omitted in the present work.
+Detailed derivations of these expressions of Eq.~(\ref{uubarB}) are presented in appendix \ref{DSapp}.
+The second and third terms of Eq.~(\ref{uubarB}) do not appear in the non-relativistic framework, but their contributions are negligibly small and can be omitted in the present work.

-When we calculate the electron contribution in Eq.~(\ref{magL}), we have to use another treatment.
-This is because electron mass is very small, and its current is almost a Dirac current:
+For the electron contribution in Eq.~(\ref{magL}), we have to use another treatment.
+This is because electron mass is very small, and its current is almost a Dirac current

 where $\psi_e$ is the electron field.
 Also, the effect of a strong magnetic field on electrons may not be a small perturbation.
 The electron energy in the presence of a strong magnetic field is generally given by